Gobbler

 gobbler claude query "..." # Send to Claude.ai

-Security model: Only tabs I explicitly add to a “Gobbler” tab group are accessible.
-No accidental access to banking, email, or anything I haven’t opted in.
-The agent can only reach what I’ve explicitly shared.
+Security model: Only tabs the user explicitly adds to a “Gobbler” tab group are accessible.
+No accidental access to banking, email, or anything that has not been opted in.
+The agent can only reach what the user explicitly shared.

 Pluggable Backends

 Different situations call for different tradeoffs.
-Gobbler’s provider system lets me swap backends without changing how I (or my agents) use it:
+Gobbler’s provider system lets the workflow swap backends without changing how agents use it:

 | Category | Provider | Tradeoff |